Croatia

 Inland fisheries

-In Croatia, most of the natural lakes are state-owned, while out of the 21 000 km of rivers and creeks, 4 000 km are state waters and 17 000 km are local waters.
-100% of the state-owned rivers are available for recreational fishing, while commercial fishing is allowed only in the Danube River and lower parts of the Sava River.
-In 2017, there were 28 fishers with permission to fish on Danube, and 18 on Sava river.
+In Croatia, most of the natural lakes are state-owned, while out of the 21,000 km of rivers and creeks, 4,000 km are state waters and 17,000 km are local waters.
+All of the state-owned rivers are available for recreational fishing, while commercial fishing is allowed only in the Danube River and lower parts of the Sava River.
+Today, there are about 30 fishers with permission to fish on Danube and Sava river.
 Commercial inland fisheries have low economic value and a small impact on the economy.
-In 2017, total volume of freshwater commercial catches was about 64 tonnes (Common carp, cyprinid species, wels catfish, pike, and pikeperch), whereas total volume of recreational catches amounted to 448 tonnes (mostly common carp, grass carp and wels catfish).
-Competition for space and conflicts with

-recreational fisheries, seem to further diminish the potential for maintaining and developing a viable commercial inland fishery in the future.
-In strategic documents, commercial fisheries in natural waters will gradually be replaced by recreational fisheries, as it has been difficult to find waters for commercial fishery.
+The most caught species include common carp, other cyprinid species, wels catfish, pike, and pikeperch.
+Competition for space and conflicts with recreational fisheries, seem to further diminish the potential for maintaining and developing a viable commercial inland fishery in the near future.
+In strategic documents, commercial fisheries in natural waters will gradually be replaced by recreational fisheries, as it has been difficult to find waters for commercial fishing.

 Aquaculture